 In December 2019, a novel coronavirus (COVID-19) was reported in China, in January 2020, the World Health Organization (WHO) declared it a Public Health Emergency of International Concern and in March 2020, the WHO declared it a pandemic.
 This contagious disease outbreak has continued to spread across the globe and is impacting worldwide economic activity and financial markets, resulting in an economic downturn that may become a global recession.
-The extent of the impact of COVID-19 on our future operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, related public health measures, and their impact on the global economy, our customers, employees and vendors.
+The extent of the impact of COVID-19 on our future operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, the possibility and timing of any vaccine, treatment, or cure or stop to the spread, related public health measures, and their impact on the global economy, our customers, employees and vendors.
 In the absence of a vaccine or effective therapeutics, we expect to see continued fluctuations in business openings and closures as communities respond to local outbreaks.
 This pandemic has resulted in a widespread health crisis that is adversely affecting broader economies and financial markets.